equk/11ty-equk/src/posts/2023-06-10-Blog Using Eleventy.md

 Ensuring clean builds seemed quite important so I ended up creating a prebuild script to remove output dir before running 11ty build.

-The script checks if the output directory exists before cleaning & just returns a message if it does not exist.
+The script checks if the output directory exists before cleaning & returns a message if it does not exist.

 ```js
 async function preEleventy() {